lijingwang/lijingwang.github.io/_pages/about.md

   - /about.html
 ---

-I'm Lijing, an assistant professor in the [Department of Earth Sciences](https://earthsciences.uconn.edu/) at the University of Connecticut, focusing on integrating modeling and data in hydrology.
+I'm Lijing, an assistant professor in the [Department of Earth Sciences](https://earthsciences.uconn.edu/) at the University of Connecticut, focusing on understanding groundwater-surface water interactions under climate and natural disturbances.
 If you are interested in working with me, please feel free to email me any time.

 ### Education